moorepants/dissertation/davisbicycle.rst

 attached to the hip brace via a joint which would allow torso lean with respect to the hips.
 The feet would be attached to the foot pegs via clip in pedals.
-Forces applied from the feet to the foot pegs would effectively allow the rider's hips to roll with respect to the bicycle frame (in reality the mass difference in rider and bicycle would cause the bicycle frame to roll with respect to the inertial reference frame).
+Forces applied from the feet to the foot pegs would effectively allow the rider's hips to roll with respect to the bicycle frame (in reality because the rider is more massive and more inert the bicycle frame would roll with respect to the inertial reference frame).

 .. todo:: take a photo of the partially constructed brace